 Best Women's World Cup Free Picks & Parlays

 Free Pick: USA to Win By More Than 2 Goals

 England vs Haiti

 What Are World Cup Parlays?

 Often called “multis” or “accumulators,” a parlay combines multiple wagers.
 A parlay bet multiplies odds from all of the individual bets or legs for odds that are exponentially bigger.
 However, parlays carry far more risk than your average bet as each leg of the parlay has to win, or the whole parlay is lost.

-Let’s look ahead to World Cup opening match between Senegal and Netherlands as an example.
+Let’s look ahead to World Cup opening match between New Zealand and Norway as an example.
 If you decided to place two $50 bets at -110 on the spread and the total, your potential earnings would be $90.90.